vertcitron/vue-avatar-component/readme.md

 `fullname` :   the full name from which the initials and the color will be computed.
 Initials are extracted taking the first letter of each word, separated by a space or an hyphen.
 If there is more, only the 3 first initials are kept.
 For example, `Foo Bar` gives `FB`, `My Foo-Bar` gives `MFB`, `FOO` gives `F` and `My Fantastic Vue Component` gives `MFV`.
 If not provided, fullname defaults to '##'.

 `size` : the size of the sticker to generate, in pixels.
-Provide it as a binding to pass a number and not a litteral string (`<avatar :size="36"></avatar>`).
 If not provided, the size defaults to 48 pixels.
 The font size inside the avatar is computed from its overall size (half if 1 or 2 letters, third for 3 letters).

 `image` : the url of the image to fit in the avatar sticker.
 If provided not empty, initials will not show and the image wil be shown.
+Be careful that if the provided image url is wrong, the component has its size but shows nothing.

 `radius` : percentage of the overall size to show the rounded corners of the avatar.
 Provide a number beetween 0 and 50 : at 0%, the avatar will be a square, at 50% it will be exactly circular.
-This pecentage defaults to 50 if not provide.
-Provide a binded number as for the size parameter.
+This pecentage defaults to 50 if not provided.

 `color` : If provided, overides the computed color for the initials based avatar.
-Just provide a CSS color (named, hex or rgba fit).
+Just provide a CSS color (named, hex or rgba fits).

 ### examples